WowDevTools/Neo/README.md

 the COPYING file.

 # CONTRIBUTORS #
-A  list  of  known  contributors  can be  found  in  the  CONTRIBUTORS file.
+A list of known contributors can be found in the THANKS file.
 New maintainers should list themselves there as it is not automatically updated.

 # BUILDING #